I started working when I was eleven, raking neighbors' leaves and delivering newspapers on my bike. I haven't stopped since.

-For the last 20 years, I've spent my days as a software developer writing code.
-After about ten of those years, I began feeling limited by the rules and restrictions of software.
-So as a release, I began writing a short story at night, which eventually became my first book, Race to the Edge of the World.
-I haven't stopped writing code though.
-In addition to this website, I also built the website wordcounters.com as a resource for authors.
+For the past 20 years, I've been working as a software developer writing code.
+But a few years ago, I began feeling limited by the rules and restrictions of software, so as a release I began writing a short story at night, which eventually became my first book, The Forgotten Earth.

 As far as me, well, I’m pretty average actually — a lot like Joe McGee from that first book.
-As with Joe, I enjoy hiking and biking, recently completing the C&O Canal towpath.
-When I’m not working, writing, reading, hiking, biking, or parenting, I try to take a few minutes to myself because like Colin Quigley from I'm Not Weird, I'm Just Quiet, I'm a bit of an introvert.
+As with Joe, I enjoy hiking and biking, recently completing the C&O Canal towpath (picture above).
+When I’m not working, writing, reading, hiking, biking, coaching, or parenting, I try to take a few minutes to myself because like Colin Quigley from I'm Not Weird, I'm Just Quiet, I'm a bit of an introvert.
 And if I don't get that quiet time, I become a lot like Norman Dohring from The Curmudgeon and the Wormhole.

 I live in Mount Airy, Maryland, where I'm currently working on my next project, a dark thriller.
 You can use the Contact link above to sign-up for my mailing list and be notified when it's available.